core-wg/href/draft-ietf-core-href.md

 value from a data item in the CRI, the presence of any `text-pet-sequence` subitem ({{pet}}) in this item fails this algorithm.

-   1. If »cri« is not an absolute CRI reference, then fail this algorithm.
+   1. If »cri« is not a full CRI, then fail this algorithm.

    2. Translate the scheme-id into a URI scheme name as per
        {{scheme-id}} and